Genesis IV

 The Following is the procedure for the Standard Image Program Mode which is designed for general picture taking situations and provides the best results for snap shooting.

-1 ) Press the Zoom Mode Button (Fig. 13) so that the LCD panel shows the Auto Composing Mode indication.
+1 ) Press the Zoom Mode Button (Fig. 13) so that the LCD panel shows the Auto Composing Mode icon01-b indication.

 3) Look through the viewfinder and point the camera at the main subject and gently press the shutter release button halfway.
 The camera will then automatically compose the picture by zooming the lens as well as precisely setting the focus.
 (Fig. 16)